 - Appointment letter sent by the National Visa Center or an e-mail confirmation from the Visa Information and Appointment Service.

 - Passport (valid for at least 6 months)

-- Three color pictures (2 inches x 2 inches) with a white background(two are for the visa and one is for the medical report).
+- Four color pictures (2 inches x 2 inches) with a white background(two are for the visa and two are for the medical report).

 What should the applicant expect at the medical examination?

 - The applicant must show his/her passport (or other photo identification) and appointment letter to the doctor during the medical examination.

 - The medical examination will include a medical history review, physical examination, chest X-ray and blood tests for syphilis.